evanx/redex/README.md

 ```
 where we push the reply or the error into output queues.

 Note that we add the pending request to a collection in Redis, and remove it once the message has been processed successfully.

-Depending on the type of exception, we might revert the pending message, to be fail-safe.
-For example if this instance is a canary release, we might remove it from our cluster based on such metrics, and still enable the message to be processed by another instance.
+To promote fail-safe canary releases, we should revert messages back onto the incoming queue in the event of systematic errors.

 ### Example: HTTP request